WayneBrown/learnwebgl2/_sources/12_advanced_rendering/01_introduction.rst

 .. mchoice:: 12.1.1
   :random:

-  Which of the following WebGL commands will get your browser's WebGL version?
+  Which of the following WebGL commands will retrieve your browser's WebGL version?

   - :code:`gl.getParameter(gl.VERSION);`